 Community Arts Grants

-Could your nonprofit organization use a boost to its arts programming?
-Are you an artist or musician with an idea for an interesting program with a strong public benefit?
-Do you represent a village, library, conservation group or other nonprofit that wishes to showcase or explore the rich natural and historical heritage of our region through literature, music, film, or visual arts?
-An individual artist who has a community inspired idea for a body of your own work?
-Maybe we can help!
+Could your nonprofit use a boost to its arts programming?
+Are you an artist/musician/individual with an idea for an interesting program with a strong public benefit?
+Do you represent a village, library, conservation group or other nonprofit that wishes to sponsor a literature, music, film, or visual arts project in your neighborhood?
+An individual artist who has a community-inspired idea for a body of new original work?
+An artist or artistic group that would like to collaborate with a subject or grade level teacher on a project in a K-12 public school?
+We can help!

 Community Arts Grants include three categories of support:

-All three categories of funding are competitive and proposals are reviewed by local individuals who are sensitive to the needs and challenges specific to Greene and Columbia County artists and small nonprofits.
-Average Project Support grants are around $1,200.
-There will be a series of free 2-hour informational workshops in your county to clarify eligibility, guidelines, and offer guidance and extensive support to applicants.
-New Columbia or Greene County applicants should attend one single-session informational workshop (in either county) or meet with our Director of Community Arts Grants.
-New applicants must call or email at (518) 943-3400 or Colettegcca@hotmail.com before submitting an application.
-All Schoharie County applicants must attend informational workshops prior to submission.
-Contact Renee Nied at 518-788-7264 or Schohariedec@gmail.com for dates & locations.
+All 3 categories of funding are competitive and proposals are reviewed by local individuals who are sensitive to the needs and challenges specific to Greene, Columbia & Schoharie County artists and small nonprofits.
+There will be a series of free informational workshops in your county to clarify eligibility & guidelines.
+Guidance and extensive support is available to all applicants.

 The Decentralization Program (DEC) is made possible by the New York State Council on the Arts (NYSCA) with the support of Governor Andrew Cuomo and the New York State Legislature and administered by your local arts council.
 Consequently, Decentralization funding does not support organizations already receiving funding directly from NYSCA.
 For NYSCA supported organizations in Greene County, GCCA offers the County Initiative Program (CIP).
 Those applications will be available toward the end of July.
 For CIP information, please contact Kay Stamer at the GCCA or email: email@example.com